Experience the history of Hertfordshire first hand with a visit to our archives or museums.

 Visit the archives

-Opening hours and directions to the archives
+Opening hours, directions and facilities at the archives

 - driving licence

 If you are unable to visit and need a copy of a document or help with your research, we can help

 A full list of valid forms of proof is available from HALS.